Our Story

 As Clinical Director at Right at Home, Lauren ensures seniors and their families receive expert care tailored to their specific needs.
 From comprehensive psychosocial assessments to actionable recommendations and trusted referrals, she helps clients navigate the complexity of aging with confidence and clarity.

 Her private practice brings therapy into the comfort of home for housebound seniors, offering family consultations and virtual care across diverse clinical approaches.
 Her method is built on the power of storytelling and meaningful connection, where listening becomes a lifeline.
-Families often turn to her to create oral histories, inspired by the profound impact her memory work has on their loved ones—and the timeless gift of recorded and transcribed family legacies.

-(SPOP), New York City’s premier geriatric mental health clinic where she provides individual and group therapy to seniors across every socio-economic and cultural demographic.
-Professor Taylor is also a senior lecturer at Columbia School of Social Work and a many times published author and educator.
+Her experience includes years of work at Service Program for Older People (SPOP), New York City’s premier geriatric mental health clinic, where she provides individual and group therapy to seniors across every socio-economic and cultural demographic.
+Professor Taylor is also a senior lecturer at Columbia School of Social Work and a published author and